 Analgesics are pain medications that cause a reduction in the sensation of pain.
+(In other words, they’re pain relievers — like the Advil and Tylenol you’re familiar with, but different types of medications are used during labor.)
 Unlike an epidural, analgesics will not bring about a complete lack of feeling.
 Instead, they decrease the sensation of pain by creating a feeling of sedation.
-The type of analgesics that are used in labor are opiods or narcotics.
-About 16% of women use opiods for pain relief during their vaginal birth (1).

 Although analgesics won’t eliminate the feeling of the contraction, they can help to take the edge off the pain and make you less aware of the contraction when it is happening.
 Analgesics may also help to decrease your anxiety and enable you to completely relax between contractions.